Multiplex mc4000 Review

 Conclusion

 Let's get over the caveats first.
 First, the learning curve will vary from 'steep' to 'extremely steep', depending on your ability to program a computer.
-The very poor manual doesn't help either although the tutorials on this web site may alleviate this.
+Sadly, the manual isn't always much help.

-Are you still with me?
-Then let me say that any niggles are dwarfed by the sheer programming excellence of this set.
-If you can learn to program it elegantly, you'll be rewarded with a simpler flying experience compared with other radios, with fewer switches needed to control the different phases of flight.
-And once you understand how the 4000 works, you can throw the manual away because at its heart, the 4000 is actually very simple, with most of the features working in a totally generic way.
+If you're still with me, then let me say that any niggles are dwarfed by the raw capabilities of this set.
+If you learn to program it elegantly, you'll be rewarded with a simpler flying experience compared with other radios, with fewer switches needed to control the different phases of flight.
+And once you understand how the 4000 works, you can throw the manual away because at its heart, because most of the features working in a generic way.

-In short the mc4000 is a milestone system.
-I can't see any modeler outgrowing its flexibility.
-Multiplex themselves will be hard pressed to surpass the 4000, which is why if you have one, hold on to it for dear life, and if you need one, take my advice and place your order now!
+The mc4000 is a milestone system.
+I can't see many modelers outgrowing its flexibility.
+Multiplex themselves will be hard pressed to surpass the 4000, which is why if you have one, hold on to it for dear life, and if you need one, take my advice and get hold of one now.